-You won’t be asked for a verification code again on your iPad unless you sign out completely, erase your iPad, sign in to your Apple ID account page in Safari, or need to change your Apple ID password for security reasons.
+You won’t be asked for a verification code again on your iPad unless you sign out completely, erase your iPad, sign in to your Apple ID account page in a web browser, or need to change your Apple ID password for security reasons.

 After you turn on two-factor authentication, you have a two-week period during which you can turn it off.
 After that period, you can’t turn off two-factor authentication.
 To turn it off, open your confirmation email and click the link to return to your previous security settings.
 Keep in mind that turning off two-factor authentication makes your account less secure and means you can’t use features that require a higher level of security.

 Note: If you use two-step verification and upgrade to iPadOS 13 or later, your account might be migrated to use two-factor authentication.
-See the Apple Support article Switch from two-step verification to two-factor authentication.
+See the Apple Support article Two-step verification for Apple ID.